Self Forming Dynamic Membrane BioReactor

 stability, energy efficiency, and effluent quality maintenance.
 Further investigation is planned for optimizing the dynamic membrane maintenance through temporized air mass load and evaluate the effectiveness of this operating strategy with different mesh size supports.
 Once optimized, this approach can be transferred and tested at larger scale installations.

-For more details, consult Deliverable Report D3.2.
+For more details, consult the deliverable report*

 Resource Recovery